 The map zooms to Detroit and shows some of the geographic features of the city, including its close proximity to the Detroit River and the city of Windsor in Canada.

 Every new map starts with a basemap, which provides geographic context for the data that you want to display on the map.
 This lesson assumes that the default basemap is Topographic, but your organization may use a different default.
 The colors, labels, and features of the Topographic basemap may hide some of your data, so you'll choose a more neutral basemap.

 - On the ribbon above the map, click the Basemap button and click Light Gray Canvas.

 If your organization has configured a custom gallery and you don’t see this option, click the Add button instead, and click Browse Living Atlas Layers.
 In the All Categories list, under Basemaps, click Esri Basemaps.
-Search for gray.
-For World Light Gray Base, click Add layer to map > As Basemap.
-For World Light Gray Reference, click Add layer to map > As Layer.
+Search for Light Gray.
+Locate Light Gray Canvas and click Add to map > As Basemap.

 The map updates with the new basemap.